doomproject/doom/Doom/Assets/ReadMe.txt

  If UI  is added program health, sheilds, etc. to display.

  5/06
- Change the AI so it has a certain distance to detect and attack the player at.
- Add enemies which can attack at a range. - DONE?
- Finish grapple hook system.
+ Change the AI so it has a certain distance to detect and attack the player at. - DONE Add enemies which can attack at a range. - DONE Finish grapple hook system. - DONE?
  Finish UI.
- Change enemies to mech and make them attack.
+ Change enemies to mech and make them attack. - DONE

 */